FelipePukento/3D-PrintersHub/README.md

 - **Checks if port 5000 is in use**: Prevents conflicts by closing any process using the port.
 - **Automatically starts `app.py`**: Ensures your web application runs smoothly.
 - **Opens the app in your default browser**: Saves you time from manually launching it.
+- **Scans a range of ports**: Identifies available machines within a specified range.
+- **Detects machines using MAC addresses**: Links machines with active responses (HTTP 200) to the HUB.

+### How It Works
+1. **Port Check and Termination**:
+   - The script scans for active processes using port 5000.
+   - If a process is found, it terminates it to free the port.

+2. **Starting the Application**:
+   - It launches `app.py` as a background process.
+   - The script waits a few seconds to ensure the server starts correctly.

+3. **Scanning for Available Machines**:
+   - It iterates through a predefined port range.
+   - For each port, it sends a request and checks for a valid HTTP 200 response.

+4. **Identifying Machines by MAC Address**:
+   - When a valid machine is found, its MAC address is retrieved.
+   - The MAC address is used as a unique identifier to add the machine to the HUB.

+5. **Opening the Web Interface**:
+   - The script automatically opens the HUB interface in the user's default web browser.

 ### Installation
 1. Ensure you have Python installed.